 Rotator Cuff Tear Treatment Granite City, IL.
-After a rotator cuff tear or shoulder injury, you’re probably facing daily challenges that disrupt your ability to work, exercise, or enjoy your day-to-day activities.
-At Axes Physical Therapy, we understand how a rotator cuff injury can affect your life and well-being.
-Our experienced physical therapy team in Granite City, IL is here to provide the personalized care necessary to recover your strength and mobility.
-With our comprehensive rotator cuff tear treatment, we will help you return to the activities you love, whether that’s being active, working, engaging in family activities, or just living without pain.
+When you are suffering from a rotator cuff tear or shoulder pain, you’re probably facing daily challenges that disrupt your ability to work, exercise, or enjoy your day-to-day activities.
+At Axes Physical Therapy, we understand how such injuries can affect your life and well-being.
+Our expert physical therapy team in Granite City, IL is prepared to provide the personalized care necessary to restore your strength and mobility.
+With our comprehensive rotator cuff tear treatment, we’ll help you get back to the activities you enjoy, whether that’s participating in sports, working, spending time with your children, or enjoying a pain-free life.

-You’re welcome to visit any of our locations for a free injury screening, make an appointment through out website, or reach out to the Axes location nearest you to get started with your recovery.
+You’re welcome to visit any of our locations for a free injury screening, make an appointment online, or call the Axes location nearest you to get started with your recovery.

 Understanding Rotator Cuff Tears

-The rotator cuff forms an important element of the shoulder’s anatomy, comprising four muscles and their associated tendons: the supraspinatus, infraspinatus, teres minor, and subscapularis.
-They function in unison to stabilize the shoulder joint and allow for a wide range of motions, including lifting, rotating, and reaching.
+The rotator cuff is an important part of the shoulder’s anatomy, consisting of four muscles and their associated tendons: the supraspinatus, infraspinatus, teres minor, and subscapularis.
+These muscles work together to stabilize the shoulder joint and allow for a wide range of actions, like lifting, rotating, and reaching.

 Types of Rotator Cuff Tears